Metropolitan Plumbing vehicle

 Here at Metropolitan Electrical Contractors, we recommend you test your smoke alarm every month to ensure it still works.
 Most alarms have a test button for this very purpose.
 Every 6 months you should clean it with your vacuum cleaner to ensure no dust or build-up affects its sensitivity.

-If you use a battery-operated alarm, the batteries should be replaced annually.
-Finally, your smoke alarm batteries should be completely replaced every 10 years.
+For 9v battery-operated wireless alarms, we recommend replacing the smoke alarm batteries annually.
+Finally, you should replace your smoke alarm every 10 years.
 Like most things, your smoke alarm will deteriorate with age.
 An old alarm is less sensitive to what triggers it.
 This sensitivity could mean the difference between escaping a fire or not.

-What is the Difference Between a Smoke Detector and a Smoke Alarm?
+What is the Difference Between a Smoke Detector and Smoke Alarm?

-Smoke detector installation requires a licensed electrician.
-Contact Metropolitan Electrical Contractors to learn more about what type of smoke alarm and detector will suit your home.
+In Australia, installing hardwired interconnected smoke alarms requires a licensed electrician.
+Contact Metropolitan Electrical Contractors to learn which type of smoke alarm best suits your home’s needs.

 Please note: This information is provided for advice purposes only.
 Regulations differ from state to state, so please consult your local authorities or an industry professional before proceeding with any work.
 See our Terms & Conditions here.